ErikEJ/SqlCeToolbox/README.md

 This repository also contains the ExportSqlCe command line tools and scripting API

-If you use my tools, I would be very grateful for a rating or review here:  https://visualstudiogallery.msdn.microsoft.com/0e313dfd-be80-4afb-b5e9-6e74d369f7a1/view/Reviews
+If you use my free tools, I would be very grateful for a [rating or review](https://marketplace.visualstudio.com/items?itemName=ErikEJ.SQLServerCompactSQLiteToolbox#review-details)

 Follow me on Twitter: [@ErikEJ](http://twitter.com/ErikEJ)